-POLSCI 514 - Computational Methods for the Social Science [lectures] [syllabus]
+Computational Methods for the Social Sciences [lectures] [syllabus]

 A second course in computational methods for exploration and analysis of social science data.
 Introduction of a number of advanced computational techniques in R including parallelization, SQL-like syntax for large data sets, statistical sampling via Monte Carlo, and a light introduction to text analysis.